Living and Learning Communities

 (click on the LLC name to read the description)

-The Enclave is an experimental learning community for active members of the student organizations affiliated with the Butler Center - "Butler Groups.".
-The community serves as an enclave for interested students who are committed to deepening their understanding of the purpose and development of "ethnic enclaves” and “safe spaces” in higher education; and how they function in the surrounding community.
-Residents of this learning community will learn about and practice healthy self-care, peer support, and community development strategies, while exploring student organizational and multicultural development theories, and working toward the improvement of cultural groups on campus.
-Further, residents will engage in intra-cultural projects and community learning that extend beyond perceived boundaries internal and external to campus.
-Through social and intellectual projects with Butler Groups and community organizations, Enclave residents will learn more about themselves, their affiliations, their campus, and the surrounding community of Colorado Springs.
+The Enclave Living and Learning Community serves as an enclave for interested students who are committed to deepening their understanding of the purpose and development of "cultural enclaves” and “safe spaces” in higher education; and how they function in surrounding communities.
+Residents of this learning community will learn about and practice healthy self-care, peer support, and community development strategies, while exploring student organizational and multicultural development theories, and working toward the improvement of cultural groups whose mission align with the principles of social justice.
+Additionally, Enclave LLC residents will engage in intra-cultural projects and community learning that extend beyond perceived and real boundaries internal and external to campus.
+Through social and intellectual projects with student groups and community organizations, Enclave residents will get to know more about themselves, their affiliations, their campus, and their surrounding community.

-For more information about the ENCLAVE Living Learning Community, please contact Nikkita McPherson at email@example.com.
+For more information about the ENCLAVE Living Learning Community, please contact Mateen Zafer at firstname.lastname@example.org.

 The Outdoor Education Living Learning Community (OELLC) is a community committed to enhancing the knowledge, skills and leadership development of students through outdoor and community service experiences.
 It’s a residential program with a focus on assisting students, through outdoor pursuits, to develop critical thinking skills, create new problem-solving strategies, hone decision-making skills, enhance creativity, and more effectively synthesize and integrate this information into all aspects of their lives.
 In this way, students both perform more effectively in an academic environment and flourish throughout all phases of their college experience.
 Students who apply must have an interest in learning about these aspects of Outdoor Education but do not need to have any experience in outdoor pursuits.
 Additionally, students should be interested in developing skills in leadership and program and trip development.